-He is an affiliated faculty member of the Center for Communicable Diseases Dynamics (CCDD) at the Harvard School of Public Health.
+He is a member of the Center for Communicable Diseases Dynamics (CCDD) at the Harvard School of Public Health.
 He is an associate editor of the American Journal of Epidemiology and a Fellow of the UK’s Faculty of Public Health.
 He is a member of the Technical Working Group for the WHO Public Health Research Agenda for Influenza.
-He is a member of the Scientific Committee for the Center for Health Protection in Hong Kong.
-He was a recipient of Outstanding Young Researcher Award from HKU in 2015.

 Wang L, Wu JT.
 Characterizing the dynamics underlying global spread of epidemics.
 NatureCommunications, 9(1):218 (2018).